 The winch has hydraulic clutches that are similar to a hydraulic (powershift) transmission.
-Most tractors and skidders have a Power Take-Off (PTO) that is used to connect the power from the engine to the winch.
-The SCH (Self Contained Hydraulics) indicates that the hydraulic system for control of the winch is inside of the winch case.
+Dozers and skidders have a power take-off (PTO) that is used to transfer the power from the engine to the winch.
+The SCH (Self Contained Hydraulics) on the winch label indicates that the hydraulic system for control of the winch is inside of the winch case.
 When the PTO is operating, a hydraulic pump in the winch case takes hydraulic oil from the winch sump and sends it to the hydraulic control valve.
 The hydraulic control valve controls the operation of the winch.
 Removable covers on the winch case allow access for repairs and adjustments.
-The design of the winch cases permits a variation in the arrangement of PTO assemblies to fit the different tractors and skidders that use these winches.
+The design of the winch cases permits a variation in the arrangement of PTO assemblies to fit the different dozers and skidders that use these winches.

-The PTO is connected to the input assembly in the winch.
-When the input assembly rotates, a spur gear turns the hydraulic pump and the pinion, which turns the ring gear (bevel gear).
+The PTO is connected to the pinion assembly in the winch.
+When the pinion rotates, a spur gear turns the hydraulic pump and the ring gear (bevel gear).
 The bevel gear is connected to an oil clutch for the LINE-IN (power forward) operation and another oil clutch for the LINE-OUT (power reverse) direction.

 The power through the winch to the drum for the wire rope is controlled by a LINE-IN and a LINE-OUT clutch.
 When the LINE-IN clutch is applied, the drum rotates to pull the wire rope into the winch.
-When the LINE-OUT clutch is applied, the drum rotates to permit the wire rope to be pulled from the winch at the speed controlled by the PTO rpm.
+When the LINE-OUT clutch is applied, the drum rotates to unwind the wire rope from the winch at the speed controlled by the PTO rpm.

 When the control lever is in the BRAKE-ON position, the oil brake is automatically applied by a spring to hold the drum in its position.
 If the control lever is moved to apply one of the clutches, the brake is released by the same oil pressure that applies the clutch.
-In the event that hydraulic power is lost, the brake remains applied and the winch will not turn.
+In the event that hydraulic pressure is lost, the brake remains applied and the winch will not turn.

 The winch has an intermediate gear assembly that provides a gear reduction and increases the available torque at the winch drum.
-For winches equipped with the FREESPOOL option, a sliding sleeve with splines engages the drum pinion gear and the intermediate gear.
-When the control lever is in the FREESPOOL position, the sliding sleeve disengages the drum pinion gear from the intermediate gear.
+A sliding sleeve with splines engages the drum pinion gear and the intermediate gear.
+The operator can disengage the sliding sleeve with a control lever for the FREESPOOL operation when there is no load on the wire rope.
+When the control lever is moved to the FREESPOOL position, the sliding sleeve disengages the drum pinion gear from the intermediate gear.
 The gear train is disengaged from the clutch and brake shaft so that the wire rope can be pulled from the drum by hand.
-Only the drum and drum pinion gear rotate when the wire rope is pulled from the drum during a FREESPOOL operation.
+Only the drum and drum pinion gear rotate when the wire rope is pulled from the drum during FREESPOOL operation.